 This is the highest point in Cappadocia and the castle stands tall at 4,000m.
 It offers breathtaking views over the fairy chimneys and the unusual landscapes of the region.

-Go Off-the-Beaten-Path to Ortahisar
+Go off-the-beaten-path to Ortahisar

 Ortahisar could be likened to Uchisar castle.
 This is a small town that has escaped the attention of most travel blogs and magazines.

 Here you can find the Ortahisar Kalesi (“castle”).
-It is another unusual rock formation that you would be forgiven for believing was an actual castle.
+It is another unusual rock formation you would be forgiven for believing was an actual castle.

 Ortahisar is more off-the-beaten-path than Uchisar but well worth the trip, and the castle here is no less beautiful.
 The rooms inside are now used for storage.

-There are several short local walking trails around Ortahisar that lead to breathtaking viewpoints.
-The centre itself is also charming, filled with numerous ramshackle antique stores that sell a vast array of weird and wonderful trinkets.
+It is filled with numerous ramshackle antique stores that sell a vast array of weird and wonderful trinkets.
 This is a great place for picking up unique souvenirs from your time in Turkey.

 Visit the Goreme Open Air Museum